Architecture

 - SQLite: Local metadata for artifact access tracking, orphan cleanup, background jobs, and key-value cache data

-Section titled “Nginx {#nginx}”Nginx serves as the entry point and handles efficient file delivery using X-Accel-Redirect:
+Section titled “Components”Nginx serves as the entry point and handles efficient file delivery using X-Accel-Redirect:

 - Downloads: The cache service validates authentication, then returns an